caseywdunn/evocell/exercises/Regular_expressions.md

 Go to [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and download a series of protein sequences for your favourite species and proteins (approx 4 or 5).
 Or use the file `FPexamples.fta` in the `pcfb`>`examples` folder.

-Modify the header so that the name begins with `>` followed by the Genbank id, the protein name, and the genus name, all separated by a `_`.
+Modify the header so that the name begins with `>` followed by the Genbank id and the genus name, all separated by a `_`.

 For example:
 ```